harperreed/hass-firststreet/README.md

 - **Wind** 🍃
 - **Air Quality** 🌫️

-With these sensors, users can access real-time risk assessments for their properties, enabling better decision-making when it comes to asset protection and personal safety.
+With these sensors, users gain real-time risk assessments for their properties, empowering better decision-making for asset protection and personal safety.

 ## How to Use ⚙️